• Skip to main content

 How to choose the best recovery tool for you

-If you don’t already have any recovery tools, starting with a basic foam roller is best, along with a lacrosse ball.
+If you don’t already have any recovery tools for runners, starting with a basic foam roller is best, along with a lacrosse ball.
 These two items will allow you to roll out just about every spot that gets tight on runners.
 From there, you can learn what areas might need a little more help.
 For example, if you’re back is always really tight you might want to get a roller with curves so you can roll it easier.
 Or if you struggle with hamstring tightness you can look into the R8 Recovery Roll which can make it easier to target that area with more pressure.

 These days there are just so many options for recovery tools, which is great.
 However, remember that the basic tools can be just as helpful as more expensive ones.
 The advanced tools can be really convenient.
 You need to find something you will use consistently.